German court tries Vietnam man over 'Cold War-style' abduction - Journal du Cameroun

 Germany put on trial Tuesday the only suspect held over what it calls a brazen Cold War-style kidnapping by Vietnamese secret agents that has badly bruised bilateral ties.

-The accused — a Vietnamese-Czech man identified only as 47-year-old Long N.H. — allegedly rented and drove the van used in last year’s abduction of a fugitive Vietnamese state company official in a central Berlin park.
+The accused — a Vietnamese-Czech man identified only as Long N.H., 47 — allegedly rented and delivered the van that was used in last July’s abduction of a fugitive Vietnamese state company official in a Berlin park.

-The kidnapped man, Trinh Xuan Thanh, 52, who was seeking asylum in Germany, was quickly spirited back to Hanoi, where he was sentenced this year to two life terms in prison on corruption charges.
+The kidnapped man, Trinh Xuan Thanh, 52, who was seeking political asylum in Germany, was quickly spirited back to Hanoi and sentenced this year to two life terms in prison on corruption charges.

-Germany condemned the July 23, 2017, operation as a “scandalous violation” of its sovereignty and a “gross violation of international law”.
+Thanh and his female companion, Thi Minh P.D., aged in her mid-twenties, were walking in Berlin’s Tiergarten park when “they were both dragged, right out in the open, into a VW van, to be taken to Vietnam against their will,” said prosecutor Lienhardt Weiss.

 Communist-ruled Vietnam has insisted that Thanh, the former head of PetroVietnam Construction, returned voluntarily to face embezzlement charges.